Audio: International Album Releases - Various Artist Compilations 1962-69

 Columbia Special Products CSP 216 (USA) - front scan by Hans Seegers

-Bob's contributions to this limited edition compilation produced in association with Zenith were Don't Think Twice, It's All Right from The Freewheelin' Bob Dylan and House Of The Rising Sun from his first album.
-For the mono version of this album, see the Various Artist Compilations page of Mono Album Releases.
+Bob's contributions to this limited edition compilation produced in association with Zenith were Don't Think Twice, It's All Right from The Freewheelin' Bob Dylan and House Of The Risin' Sun from his first album.
+For the mono version of this album, see International Mono Releases (Various Artists Compilations).

 Thanks to Hans Seegers for information and scans.